 Tip: The amount of liquid that you add to the pot is just enough to cover the meat.
 If you add too much liquid, then the dish will become a stew.

-Here are also some other recipes where I use the braising method:
+Other recipes where I use the braising method:

 - Salted Caramel Pulled Pork Slider